The trip began with an early morning flight from

 Another booth selling tourist crap.
 Sadly,

-the market has become more a tourist
+the market has become more a tourist trap than

 an actual market, but it was still cool.